SyncfusionExamples/how-to-show-the-progress-indicator-when-export-the-wpf-data-grid-into-excel/README.md

-# How to Sshow the Progress Indicator When Export the WPF DataGrid into Excel?
+# How to Show the Progress Indicator When Export the WPF DataGrid into Excel?

 This example illustrates how to show the progress indicator when export the [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid) into Excel.